Cobra Learning - Respondus 4.0

-Click on the Respondus 4.0 Campus-wide icon located on your desktop.
-(Once you have installed the application).
+Click on the Respondus 4.0 icon located on the Apporto desktop.
+(Once you have logged into the Apporto system).
 Click on the Import Questions button on the Start page of Respondus.

 In the Import Questions window, select your file type (Word document, text file).
-Browse to find your question file on your computer.
+Browse to find your question file in your OneDrive account.
 To create a new document to upload to Cobra, make sure the "Create a new document" radio button is selected and enter a name for the file.
 It can be the same as your question file (i.e. Chapter 1 Test).